Bacudo1991/LogicConcepts.2025.1/README.md

 # LogicConcepts.2025.1

-This is my first repository
+This is my first repository made with Visual Studio.

 This is a repository for reviewing logic concepts.
-We'll be using C# and Visual Studio.
+I'll be using C# and Visual Studio.